JonasRSV/Friday/releases/RASPBERRY-PI-3.md

 ifconfig | grep inet
 ```

-to see only the rows with ipv4 addresses.
+to see only the rows with ip addresses.
 For future reference in the guide the PIs ip will be refered to as

 ```bash
 PIIP=..